“I’m eager to discover writers who aren’t famous yet but will be,” says San Francisco-based literary agent Elise Proulx.

 I recommend hiring an outside publicist and I encourage authors to establish a strong presence on the web, including blogging to their readers.
+It may require them to have optimum internet plans and a little consistency in posting articles or blogs, but it would all be worth it in the long run.
 Put simply, if you want potential readers to find your work then you need to be online!
 At the very least, setting up a website or a blog is a quick and easy way for aspiring writers to get their work out there.
 Moreover, thanks to online tools like WordPress, designing a basic website has never been easier.
 With this in mind, if you would like to learn more about setting up a website using WordPress, you can check out the video that has been linked for some inspiration.

 Are you discouraged by the state of the book business today ?